r0ymanesco/my-notes/content/posts/waiveform.md

 ### Integrated sensing and communications (ISAC) {#waiveform_c3}

 ISAC for multiple access channels (MAC) is also amiable to JSCC.
-This is mostly due to the fact that MACs can gain more significantly than JSCC.
+This is mostly due to the fact that MACs can gain more significantly than point-to-point.

 ## Customer discovery {#waiveform_d}